helenbatson/disaster-relief-effort/README.md

 ### Instructions:

 ### How To Interact With The Project
+Install the files into a folder on your computer

 1. Run the following commands in the project's root directory to set up your database and model.